 These inconvenient facts point to the basic conundrum few of us want to acknowledge.
 In a country in which there are as many, if not more, firearms than people, the measures that Jewish groups are demanding be put into law are meaningless gestures, not serious proposals that might prevent another massacre.
 As long as gun ownership is a right enshrined in the Constitution, no “common sense” measure that only serves to make it more difficult for honest citizens to purchase a weapon will stop a mass shooting or limit the casualties in any meaningful way.

 That means if you want to do something about the availability of guns in the United States, you need to repeal the Second Amendment, and make the possession of firearms illegal under any but the most limited circumstances.
-That—and not the endless back-and-forth about assault weapons, magazines and background checks—is the only honest debate to be had on the issue.
+That-and not the endless back-and-forth about assault weapons, magazines, background checks, or even tracking gun owners (click here)-is the only honest debate to be had on the issue.

 Yet Jewish groups, liberals or Democrats who share those views don’t have the courage to initiate such a discussion because they know it’s a non-starter.

 The plain fact is that the divide in the United States about guns is largely cultural, rather than political.
 Much of the country thinks of weapons as a natural part of normal life.
 Cultural liberals, who are congregated on both coasts and in urban areas, regard guns with disgust.
 That Jews are disproportionately represented among the latter group is understandable, but it doesn’t make their proposals an easier sell among the rest of the country, who think of gun rights as morally equivalent to and indeed necessary for the protection of their other constitutional rights.
 Culture warriors may relish highlighting this chasm, but that won’t do anything to save lives or comfort the mourners.